ZhanatShengelbay/Santorini_board_game_ing_sw_2020/README.md

     - **2 - Level 2 TypeBlock**
     - **3 - Level 3 TypeBlock**
     - **blue circle - DOME TypeBlock**
-2. to the blue and pink circles with 2 vertical short lines linked to the Gods on the right side:
+2. to the pink,blue and gray circles linked to the Gods on the right side:
     - each color represents the God and God card has the same color
 3. to the God power's explanation:
     - while mouse is on the God Card the power description appears